 Insomnia affects thousands of people each night, preventing them from getting restful sleep.
 Whether caused by medication, anxiety, stress, a medical condition or something else entirely, insomnia has the potential to affect your mental and physical health—not to mention your concentration and mood day to day.
 Improving your sleep health and getting good sleep night after night will ultimately lead to a happier and healthier you.

 Although there are lots of natural and synthetic sleep aids available on the market, sometimes all you need to improve your sleep is to develop good bedtime routines.
-If you’re having trouble sleeping, follow these six easy steps to create your ideal sleep ritual.
+If you’re if you're struggling with one of many sleep disorders, follow these six easy steps to create your ideal sleep ritual.

 Why a sleep ritual?

 By definition, a ritual is “an act or series of acts regularly repeated in a set precise manner.”
 It is similar to a routine, but it’s typically much more precise and, in a way, “sacred” to you.

 In developing a sleep ritual, you will create a set of acts that you’ll follow every night that are personalized to you, your needs and your desires.
 By creating your own ritual to conduct before bed, you’ll be prioritizing your own comfort and relaxation and ensure you do things that help you shed stress and fall into a peaceful slumber—whether that includes journaling, meditating, taking a bath or reading.

 A sleep ritual serves a greater purpose than to relax you, though.
 Our bodies follow 24-hour circadian rhythms, which control a wide range of bodily processes, including sleep.
 When you conduct your ritual at the same time every night, you’re helping to train your body and mind to get ready for sleep, so you fall and stay asleep more easily when you’re supposed to.